red-sayed/2layerDiffieHellman/README.md

 \___/          \___/
 ```

-I'm sure you know it, so, I wrote it here to make it easier to compare with my _2-layer DH_. <br/><br/>
+I'm sure you know it, so, I wrote it here to make it easier to compare with _2-layer DH_. <br/><br/>
 Let's have a look of _2-layer DiffieHellman_:

 ```C